Hull United A.F.C.: Humber Premier League

-After a positive finish to the previous season, the 2021-22 campaign went from bad to worse.
+After a positive finish to the previous season, the 2021–22 campaign went from bad to worse.
 With several of the main starting 11 moving on, United struggled to put out a strong team week after week, and with no permanent 1st choice keeper for much of the season, conceded a lot of goals.
-The first point of the season came after a 4-4 draw with Cherry Burton in December, with the first league win not coming until February when they beat Hessle Rangers 8-3.
-United finished bottom of the table with only 2 wins and 2 draws, however avoided relegation due to other teams folding and a major shortage of teams in the league.
+The first point of the season came after a 4–4 draw with Cherry Burton in December, with the first league win not coming until February when they beat Hessle Rangers 8–3.
+United finished bottom of the table with only 2 wins and 2 draws; however, they avoided relegation due to other teams folding and a major shortage of teams in the league.

-The start of the 22-23 season had a more positive feel to it, with a changed club crest and investment in new playing shirts, training wear and equipment in a hope to attract new players, the club managed to bring in several new players as well as holding on to some of the more established players from the previous years.
-The club made appointments to the back room staff too with the vastly experienced Richard Smales appointed to the board after a vote was put out to all club owners.
+The start of the 22–23 season had a more positive feel to it, with a changed club crest and investment in new playing shirts, training wear and equipment in a hope to attract new players, the club managed to bring in several new players as well as holding on to some of the more established players from the previous years.
+The club made appointments to the back-room staff too with the vastly experienced Richard Smales appointed to the board after a vote was put out to all club owners.
 Manager John Duffill opted to appoint a new 1st team captain, long serving player Tresor Kalilwa, in a bid to refresh the culture, mentality and morale following the disappointment of last season.
+After a good start to the season, which included a surprise 6–2 win over champions Hedon Rangers, United were drawn against Hull City U23s in the East Riding Senior Cup but were beaten 4–0 in a spirited display.
+The 2nd half of the season failed to live up to expectations with only 1 win in 15 games coming against St Mary's in January.
+The club continued its growth off the pitch though, after long negotiations and with news of Hall Road Rangers vacating Haworth Park and effectively folding at the end of the season, Hull United agreed to take on the lease and would call it their home from the 23–24 season.